 The configuration options depend on the rule type.
 Some types you can only turn on and off, while others can be scoped and configured for multiple use cases.
 Learn how to configure each rule type along with some examples and tips in the upcoming rule type articles.

-Click on the Save button to apply the new set of rules to your space.
+Click Save to apply the new set of rules to your space.
 Be aware that each page needs to be checked again after doing so.